k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation-podman.md

 ```

-The Studio directory contains the configuration, YAML, and the `k2Space.sh` script files to configure and create your Fabric Web Studio spaces.
+The Studio directory contains the configuration, YAML, and the `k2space.sh` script files to configure and create your Fabric Web Studio spaces.
 Please refer to the What's in this Package topic above for details about these files.

 You can now skip to Step 4.

 #### Option 2: Clone the K2view Blueprints

+> You may prefer to use Git to clone the installation files; in this case, you can clone the K2view Blueprints, which provide these files.

 Using a shell, change your directory to your K2view directory and run the following command to clone K2view Blueprints (this requires a prior installation of a Git client):